FlowGnarly/useless-captions/README.md

 if the server failed to extract the whisper.cpp zip file (found in `./server/`) after downloading it, extract its content manually into `./server/whisper.cpp/` and run the server again

-if the server failed to download chrome-headless-shell, copy the download link from the logs and download it manually with a browser, once it finished download you can extract it into `./server/node_modules/.remotion/chrome-headless-shell/[your-platform]/chrome-headless-shell-[your-platform]/`
+if the server failed to download chrome-headless-shell, copy the download link from the logs and download it manually with a browser, once it finished downloading you can extract it into `./server/node_modules/.remotion/chrome-headless-shell/[your-platform]/chrome-headless-shell-[your-platform]/`

 (replace `[your-platform]` with one of `mac-arm64`, `mac-x64, linux64`, `linux-arm64` or `win64`.)